cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

   </figcaption>
 </figure>

-A GenAI powered engineer, on the other hand, would probably go with the more “typical” solution, like adding servers and microservices, because the majority of documentation resources to build these kind of system explain how it’s done.
+A GenAI powered engineer, on the other hand, would probably go with the more “typical” solution, like adding servers and microservices, because the majority of documentation resources to build these kinds of system explain how it’s done.
 But GenAI doesn’t have the creativity to consider alternative options.
 It follows the existing data, the information on what is has been trained on.
 I foresee this as a potential problem in the future, because it could lead to a homogenization of software solutions, where everyone uses the same tools and the same approaches, and that’s not good for innovation.